Pullusb/devTools/README.md

 - Enable all debug
 - Expand text shortcuts - Replace _C._ with _bpy.context._ and _D._ with _bpy.data_
 - Text diff external - Print a diff with internal text and external source in console (appears only if file is external)
+- Open folder - Open folder where text is located in OS browser
 - Open externally - Open in external default editor or associated program

 Add text-editor shorctut: